jfhbrook/matanuska/adrs/021-operator-precedence.md

 Testing of precendence is accomplished by the test in `./test/precedence.ts`.
 This test is generated with the `test-generator` package.

 This test is probably not comprehensive.
+In fact, it currently fails to generate expressions with unary operators.
+This is probably an issue with the generated output, not unary parsing _per se_.
 But it does generate _a_ test case that will exercise an expression involving all supported operators.

+For more information on how to generate the precedence test, reference `./packages/test-generator/README.md`.